 Our Puruvesi vendace is caught from the clearest and cleanest great lake in Finland, Lake Puruvesi.
 The Puruvesi vendace is caught with seine nets.
 This catching method complies with the principles of sustainable fishing and guarantees first-class quality.
 The trout and whitefish farmed in Finland are on the WWF’s green list, i.e. on the list of fish recommended by the WWF.

-The mackerel from Kalaneuvos is MSC-certified
+The mackerel and baltic herring from Kalaneuvos is MSC-certified

 FISH BY Kalaneuvos ARE CAUGHT OR FARMED PRIMARILY IN THE FOLLOWING LOCATIONS:

 Farmed on the Finnish coast, in Åland and in Sweden